umts/gtfs-react-hooks/README.md

  * @param {Number} timeout - the time in ms between periodic refreshes.
  * @return {{}|undefined} parsed data if resolved, undefined if not.
  */
-export default function useGtfsSchedule (resolve, timeout) {
+export function useGtfsSchedule (resolve, timeout) {
 }

 /**